- Biological Inventions

 - “in certain special cases”

-- “that do not conflict with the normal exploitation of the work”
+- “that does not conflict with the normal exploitation of the work”

 - “that do not unreasonably prejudice the legitimate interests of the author / right-holder”.

 Instant case epitomizes the darker side of the restrictions placed by the old and non-compatible laws on the exclusive economic rights of the authors.
-In my opinion there is no justice in such laws if they criminalize sharing of such scholarly research works.
-Gomez shared the impugned article with a view to foster the protection of biodiversity of his country but helping others with similar ambitions to access the scholarly work.
-Learners of this kind are vast in number who unintentionally falls in to the complex cobwebs of prohibitive restraints of copyright.
-Penalizing and criminalizing healthy content sharing will lead to formation of large army of like-minded people aggrieved from such bogus legal system.
+In my opinion, there is no justice in such laws if they criminalize the sharing of such scholarly research works.
+Gomez shared the impugned article with a view to foster the protection of the biodiversity of his country but to help others with similar ambitions to access the scholarly work.
+Learners of this kind are vast in the number who unintentionally fall into the complex cobwebs of prohibitive restraints of copyright.
+Penalizing and criminalizing healthy content sharing will lead to the formation of a large army of like-minded people aggrieved from such a bogus legal system.
 It is an imminent step to ensure that learners are not made criminals for promoting scientific progress and exercising their creative expression.

-It is a well accepted fact that it is highly difficult for students of developing countries to attain such informative scholarly work and hence, such sharing, in my opinion should not be termed as offense as long as the copyright holder retains its moral rights.
-However, it won’t be totally non-expectable to hope for a law that does not criminalizes such sharing of scholarly works done without malice or intention to draw personal benefits, especially when that work is actually being used for the development and application of scientific progress, which the prime objective of the copyright laws.
+It is a well-accepted fact that it is highly difficult for students of developing countries to attain such informative scholarly work and hence, such sharing, in my opinion, should not be termed as offense as long as the copyright holder retains its moral rights.
+However, it won’t be totally non-expectable to hope for a law that does not criminalize such sharing of scholarly works done without malice or intention to draw personal benefits, especially when that work is actually being used for the development and application of scientific progress, which the prime objective of the copyright laws.